John-Nagle/lslutils/regioncrossing.md

 The current version of the script for this is on Github, at https://github.com/John-Nagle/lslutils/blob/master/motorcycledrive.lsl

+### Half-unsit prevention

+Preventing half-unsit failures would be better than recovering from them.
+We've made some progress towards doing that.
+The LSL script "changed" event reports region changes, and for a vehicle, this reflects that the vehicle has crossed into a new region.
+The passenger avatars may not have arrived yet.
+We can detect passenger avatar arrival by checking for the avatar reporting the vehicle as its root prim.
+So, as a preventive measure, we stop vehicle motion by the drastic measure of turning off "physics" mode on a region change.
+This freezes the vehicle in place.
+The vehicle is held until the avatars arrive, then released.
+The typical delay is 40-150ms.
+This usually prevents the vehicle from crossing a second region boundary before the first region crossing has been entirely completed.

+This is not perfect.
+There are still get errors with a high-speed cross within about 3-4m of the junction of four sims.
+Further out than that,  Close to the junction, the change event and pause don't happen soon enough.
+The next step is to try forcing a brief slowdown when a vehicle is headed very close to a region corner.
+That's a rare event.

+#### When to slow down for e double region crossing

+[nearcornercheck.svg]

+The goal is to prevent the time between two region crossings from being too short.
+That time is roughly proportional to the length of the red line segments in the drawing above.
+We need to compute those lengths for each of the three possible trajectories, and use the shortest one.

+Derivation (NEEDS CHECKING)

+    Vehicle root at p, coords (p.x, p.y)
+    Nearest region corner at q.
+    Vehicle direction vector v.

+    dp = p - q

+    Need X and Y axis intercepts of dv in direction v.

+    pos = dp + v * k                    Point plus unit vector*k
+    pos.x = dp.x + v.x * k              Expand
+    pos.y = dp.y + v.y * k
+    let pos.x = 0                       Looking for Y intercept
+    dp.x + v.x * k1 = 0
+    v.x * k1 = -dp.x
+    k1 = - dp.x / v.x
+    pos1.y = dp.y + v.y * (-dp.x/v.x)

+    let pos2.y = 0
+    dp.y + v.y * k2 = 0
+    v.y * k2 = -dp.y
+    k2 = - dp.y / v.y
+    pos2.x = dp.x + v.x * (-dp.y/v.y)

+    distsq = pos1.x * pos1.x + pos2.y * pos2.y  Segment length squared

+    Need to do this for the two vectors which represent reasonable turn bounds.
+    So generate v from the vehicle velocity using two precomputed rotation matrices.
+This is all ordinary floating point arithmetic; no trig functions.

+The vehicle speed at the first region cross has to be brought down to below about 2-3m/sec before the first crossing if the minimum segment length above is below about 4 meters.
+Those values will have to be set experimentally.

+The effect is to cause heavy braking if the vehicle is headed almost straight for the junction of four regions, and not otherwise.

+If the segment length is very large (more than 3 seconds at the current speed), it may be possible to skip the freezing in place of the vehicle at the the region crossing at all.
+This will require testing.

 ### Testing
 This problem has been seen for years, but until we got some of the other problems out of the way, was hard to recognize and debug.